 Here’s Mohamed’s Story…

-I would like to start out by thanking AMO and the coaches, who were there at every step, for this amazing opportunity.
-I got a lot out of it in regard to medicine, tourism, a positive outlook on life and motivation.
-A friend and I both chose to complete rotations in Miami but we booked flights to New York City two weeks earlier so we could explore the city.
-New York was gorgeous–with its big skyscrapers, shopping centers, beautiful streets, bridges, museums, and rivers.
-We tried every fast food restaurant there was and burned the calories off by walking all over the city.
+I would like to start out by thanking AMO and the coaches, who were there at every step, for this fantastic opportunity.
+I got a lot out of it regarding medicine, tourism, a positive outlook on life and motivation.
+A friend and I both chose to complete rotations in Miami, but we booked flights to New York City two weeks earlier to explore the city.
+New York was gorgeous–with its giant skyscrapers, shopping centers, beautiful streets, bridges, museums, and rivers.
+We tried every fast food restaurant and burned the calories off by walking all over the city.

-Before the first day of our rotation, we decided visit the hospital early to get our IDs.
-The process was simple all we had to do were bring the papers that AMO have told us to and present them to the medical staff office in the hospital and that was it.
+Before the first day of our rotation, we visited the hospital early to get our IDs.
+The process was simple.
+All we had to do were bring the papers that AMO have told us to and present them to the medical staff office in the hospital, and that was it.
 Two days later, we show up at the Lennar Foundation at the University of Miami.
 We meet with Dr. D.’s secretary, who showed us around the office.
 It wasn’t long before Dr. D. showed up with the biggest smile on his face.
 We instantly felt comfortable.
 He introduced us to the whole office, including his colleagues and nurses.
-We then visited in his office.
+Then, we visited his office.
 He broke the ice by asking us about our time in Miami so far.

-Our schedule with Dr. D, was 4 days a week.
+Our schedule with Dr. D was 4 days a week.
 If we wanted an extra day, we could simply schedule with him, another doctor, or rotate with one of the attending urologists.
-Of course, we used this opportunity and met Dr. H., an ophthalmologist at the number one eye institute in the U.S. We also attended several robotic surgeries during this time, including prostatectomies and nephrectomies.
+We too this opportunity and met Dr. H., an ophthalmologist at the number one eye institute in the U.S. We also attended several robotic surgeries during this time, including prostatectomies and nephrectomies.
 The robotic surgeries were quite a thing!
 4 probes with an opening as little as an inch in the patient’s abdomen.
-30 minutes later and the prostate was out!
-Back with Dr. D. we attended several surgeries and procedures, including cystoscopies, prostate biopsies, trans-urethral prostatectomies, and the removal of superficial tumors in the bladder.
+30 minutes later, and the prostate was out!
+Back with Dr. D., we attended several surgeries and procedures, including cystoscopies, prostate biopsies, trans-urethral prostatectomies, and the removal of superficial tumors in the bladder.
 We also got to learn about PSA levels and 4k tests, which are relatively new and help to predict the percentage of risk a patient is at for prostate cancer.
 On another day, we spent time with a urology technician who covered.

-During our regular weekday rotations Dr. D. taught us to take patient histories and mentored us on how to do it properly.
-He also asked our opinions on diagnosis and treatments after we saw many patients with the same presentations and symptoms.
-He encouraged us to ask questions even though they might seem stupid.
-He listened, answered, and assured us there was nothing such as a stupid question.
+During our regular weekday rotations, Dr. D. taught us to take patient histories and mentored us to do it properly.
+He also asked our opinions on diagnosis and treatments after seeing many patients with the same presentations and symptoms.
+He encouraged us to ask questions, even though they might seem stupid.
+He listened, answered, and assured us there was nothing such as a silly question.

-For more stories featuring AMO visitors and their rotation experiences, click here.
+Want more stories featuring AMO visitors and their rotation experiences?
+Click here.

-Are you interested in a rotation like the one Rafael completed?
-AMOpportunities offers 200+ clinical rotations.
-Sign up today to explore endless possibilities!
+Interested in a rotation like the one Rafael completed?
+We offer 200+ clinical experiences to choose from!